Home Assistant: Setting up the Aqara FP2 Presence Sensor

 I’ve only tested the FP2 with a single person, and so far, only two zones in a room.
 I’ve read in forums that the FP2 can have issues with multiple people or a lot of zones in a room.
 This seems to be an issue that future firmware updates could help mitigate.

-During setup I also had to ‘reset’ my absence state in the app a few times or it would think I was still in the room after I had left.
-However, fine tuning the entry/exit zones and a couple of resets seem to have mostly taken care of that problem.
-Again, a firmware update would likely help here.
+During setup I had to use “AI Learning” a few times or it would think I was still in the room after I had left.
+However, fine tuning the entry/exit zones and a couple of “AI Learning” sessions seem to have mostly taken care of that problem.

 Overall, I really like the Aqara FP2.
 If Aqara can fix the buggy iOS app that would go a long ways to making the whole experience better.
 More complex situations such as multiple people, more interference, or a lot of zones might be problematic with current firmware.
 If you are interested in the FP2 I would first start with a simpler use case and see how it goes.
-Time and patience is required to fine tune the room map.
+The steady app and firmware improvements are a good sign and I’m now very happy with the FP2s.
+In fact, I’ve ordered several more now that they are stable and reliable.

 Subscribe